cvs-health/testilo/README.md

 You can use Testilo to publish comparisons of accessibility scores.
 To do this, execute the statement `node compare abc xyz`, replacing `abc` with the prefix of the names of the reports and `xyz` with the name of a subdirectory of the `procs/compare` directory.

-Testilo will save a web page in the `reports/comparative` directory.
-The name of the file will be `abc.html`, where `abc` is the prefix of the names of the reports.
-The page will include a table listing the tested web pages and the scores they received.
+Testilo will use the comparison proc you name to compile the scores into a table and construct a web page containing that table.
+It will save the page in the `reports/comparative` directory.
+The name of the file will be `abc.html`.

+In the table, the first column will contain descriptions of the pages (the `what` property of the hosts in the batch), such as “Wikipedia English”.
+Each such description will be a link to the page on the web.
+The second column will contain the scores of the pages.
+Each score will be a link to the digest for its page.
+The link will be `

+This procedure has some preconditions:
+- The comparison proc is compatible with the score proc that scored the report.
+- Testilo can find the scored report files in the directory whose relative path (relative to the project directory of Testilo) is the value of the `REPORTDIR_SCORED` environment variable.
+- Testilo can read in the `REPORTDIR_SCORED` directory.
+- There is a `COMPARISONDIR` environment variable, whose value is the relative path of a directory that Testilo can write to.
+- The `procs/compare` directory contains a subdirectory named `xyz`, which in turn contains files named `index.html` and `index.js`.
+- You have copied the `reports/comparative/style.css` file into the `COMPARISONDIR` directory.